Kharkiv is a very important, huge city in the Kharkiv region of Ukraine and is the second-largest city in Ukraine.

 Therefore they usually display acceptance and tolerance to other cultures.

 Kharkiv is an international city filled with many different cultures, nationalities, and races.

 There are so many clubs, restaurants, bars, and parks in this city so living in Kharkiv means you can pretty much have a social life.

 OVERALL RISK : MEDIUM

 Generally speaking, Kharkiv is mostly safe for visitors.
-It is a country where travelers aren't too common, but if you do visit, there are areas that should be avoided at all costs, but don't be too frightened - the risks are low.
+It is a country where travelers aren't too common, but if you do visit, some areas should be avoided at all costs but don't be too frightened - the risks are low.

 TRANSPORT & TAXIS RISK : LOW

 Public transportation is one of the most common places where you'll find pickpockets operating.
 Transport is generally safe, though you should keep in mind that most of the signs are written in Cyrillic letters.

 PICKPOCKETS RISK : MEDIUM